cloudflare/cloudflare-docs/content/support/account-management-billing/Billing Cloudflare Plans/Cloudflare Billing Policy.md

 ## Account Payment Method Preauthorization

-For services subject to usage-based billing, Cloudflare may preauthorize your credit card at any point in a billing period to confirm the payment method on file can cover accrued fees.
-If your payment method succeeds, service will continue normally.
+For services subject to usage-based billing, Cloudflare may pre authorize your credit card at any point in a billing period to confirm the payment method on file can cover accrued fees.
+This is a temporary hold and you will not be charged until the end of your billing period.
+If your payment method is validated, service will continue normally.

 If your payment method fails, we will remove access to any usage-based billing services that use preauthorization.
 In the case of [R2](/r2/), you will not be able to access your R2 buckets and requests will return errors, but your data will remain secure and unaffected.